Laws of the iterated logarithm on covering graphs with groups of polynomial volume growth: Introduction and main results

 On the other hand, Kotani and Sunada showed in \cite{KS06} that random walks on crystal lattices satisfy {\it large deviation principles} (LDPs) by employing discrete geometric analysis developed by themselves.
 We also refer to \cite{Kotani contemp} for related results on LDPs on crystal lattices.
 In nilpotent cases, Baldi and Caramellino \cite{BC} showed LDPs for random walks given by the product of i.i.d.\,random variables on a nilpotent Lie group $N$.
 Note that the random walks on $N$ is regarded as the ones on nilpotent covering graphs of finite bouquet graphs whose covering transformation group is a proper nilpotent lattice in $N$.
 Afterwards, LDPs on nilpotent covering graphs were discussed in \cite{Tanaka} as generalizations of both \cite{KS06} and \cite{BC}, which basically motivates a part of our study.
 Let us consider an random walk $\{w_n\}_{n=0}^\infty$ with values in a nilpotent covering graph $X$, which is not always symmetric.
 Write $\mathbb{P}_x$ for its probability law when it starts at $x \in X$.
 A periodic realization $\Phi : X \to G$ then induces a $G$-valued random walk $\{\xi_n=\Phi(w_n)\}_{n=0}^\infty$.
 Note that the realization $\Phi$ is not necessarily harmonic, though the harmonicity plays a key role in proving CLTs as we mentioned above.
-Let $\g^{(1)}$ be the generating part of the Lie algebra $\g$ corresponding to $G$.
-We also set $\Xi_n:=\log(\xi_n)\big|_{\g^{(1)}}$ for $n=0, 1, 2, \dots$, which gives a random walk on $\g^{(1)}$.
-Here, $\log : G \to \g$ means the inverse map of the usual exponential map $\exp : \g \to G$.
-We should note that a {\it law of large numbers} (LLN) holds for $\{\Xi_n\}_{n=0}^\infty$ (cf. \cite[Section 3.4]{IKN-1}):